acucciniello/acucciniello.com/_posts/2017-07-06-How-I-Raised-My-Income-by-75%-by-Taking-a-Year-Off.md

 Another quarter goes by, with no new position.
 This was definitely a bummer.
 All of my friends and family (minus like 2 people) thought I had become a bum.
 They thought I was simply "playing around on the computer all day."
 Little did they know I was being more productive than I ever was cranking out code and writing blog posts.

 It was during this time my resume started looking nicer and was picking up some traction.
-Due to my emailing and applying, I started getting alot more interviews.
+Due to my emailing and applying, I started getting plenty more interviews.
 For some reason, I was not getting passed the easiest part, the phone interviews.

 I did some mock interviews with my mentor, and he revealed that I was portraying my self in a non-confident light.
 That was making interviewers think that I did not have the skillset for the position.